 The logic underlying the countercyclical adjustments to capital ratios and other factors serves also to redesign top management's distorted earnings incentives, which led financial intermediaries to maximize short-term profits and, consequently, to take on abnormally large risks (see Rajan 2005).
-It is in fact a guestion of subjecting the variable component of the earnings of those with operational responsibility in the financial sector to medium- and long-term indicators and to provide not only for bonuses when results are good but also for penalties when results are bad.
+It is in fact a question of subjecting the variable component of the earnings of those with operational responsibility in the financial sector to medium- and long-term indicators and to provide not only for bonuses when results are good but also for penalties when results are bad.
 That would correct the systematic selection of the riskiest alternatives because it would put an end to the rigged game that bank managers were accustomed to play until the failure of their institutions: "I win or savers lose".
-It follows that our sixth recommendation aims at a regulation which rewards long-term strategies and penalizes short-term maximization of profits and risks.
-One of the consequences of this regulation would have to be a long-term assessment of top management's performance.
-However, such countercyclical and structural adjustments do not eliminate the problem of the improper role played by rating agencies and instruments for hedging risk such as credit default swaps.
+However, such countercyclical adjustments do not eliminate the problem of the improper role played by rating agencies and instruments for hedging risk such as credit default swaps.

 Rating agencies have played a role as surrogates in the regulation of the financial markets, even though they depend economically on the intermediaries that issue the financial assets they assess; moreover, they have applied a standard rating procedure to heterogeneous products (communicated ex ante, to boot, to the intermediaries involved, almost as if the agencies were acting as consultants).
 One can therefore agree with the request, put forward some time ago by the FSB (Financial Stability Forum 2008a), to differentiate the procedures for rating complex and structured financial assets; and the recommendation, in common with the Turner Review, to introduce forms of supervision for rating agencies (including the obligation to register), so as to control their conflicts of interest.
-It is necessary, however, to avoid turning rating agencies into public institutions, exposed to policy preferences; and consideration must be given to the difficulty of designing an effective system of incentives and control.
-Hence our seventh recommendation is inspired by the position of de Larosière Group (2009): a desirable way out of rating agencies' corner would be to reduce the importance of ratings in the working of financial markets.
-In particular, ratings would have to lose any self-regulation function and to come down to one of the market signals.
-As a consequence the responsibility to assess and validate the standardized models, which meet Basel 2 criteria, would have to be entirely taken by regulators.

-Let finally recall that credit default swaps have turned from being instruments for hedging risk into expedients for reducing intermediaries' capital requirements (section II.1).
+It is necessary, however, to avoid turning rating agencies into public institutions, exposed to policy preferences; and consideration must be given to the difficulty of designing an effective system of incentives.
+A desirable way out of this corner would be to reduce the importance of ratings in the working of financial markets (de Larosière Group 2009).
+On the other hand, credit default swaps have turned from being instruments for hedging risk into expedients for reducing intermediaries' capital requirements (section II.1).
 This has given rise to distortions whose seriousness has led to the repeated failure of the credit default swap markets.
-It would therefore be desirable to provide centralized and adequately capitalized clearing houses for credit default swaps in the various economic areas, even if this does not cancel the counterparty risk: the clearing house too could become insolvent (see Elliott 2009c).
-In addition, as recently suggested by the European Parliament and by the United States financial regulatory reform, when banks originate securitizations, they should keep a minimum and significant share of the related risks on their balance sheets for the entire duration of the various tranches of securitized assets and/or their derivatives.
+It would therefore be desirable to provide centralized and adequately capitalized clearing houses for credit default swaps in the various economic areas.
+In addition, when banks originate securitizations, they should keep a significant share of the related risks on their balance sheets for the entire duration of the various tranches of securitized assets and/or their derivatives.